The 3 Sections Your Personal Brand Style Guide Needs

 Some ideas are:

-• Phrases or words to stay away from.
+• Phrases or words to stay away from

-• Differences in writing between platforms and mediums (if any).
+• Differences in writing between platforms and mediums (if any)

-• Recommendations to prevent sexism when writing.
+• Recommendations to prevent sexism or other types of biases when writing

-• How to use certain types of verbs.
+• How to use certain types of verbs

-• How to write figures and time.
+• How to write figures and time

 Later on this same article you will find a list of examples of style guides that you could get inspiration from.

-“Visuals” Section
+Visuals Section

 The last general section we’re going through in this article will be your “Visuals” section for your personal brand style guide.